Mounting Your Matte Paper Backdrop

 - Unpainted Wallboard: Spray Glue works best.

-- Painted Wallboard or other painted surface: Either Spray Glue or Double-Sided Tape
+- Painted Wallboard or other painted surface: Both Double-Sided Tape or Spray Glue

-- Masonite: Both spray glue and double-sided tape will work on Masonite.
+- Masonite: Both Double-Sided Tape or Spray Glue will work on Masonite.

 - Foam board: Use spray glue.
 (Warning: Some types of foam are not compatible with glue.
 Test a small area first)